bassusteur/aorus-b450-pro-repair/README.md

 just solder some wires on the motherboard and use its power supply, to make things easier i put it on a breakout i DIY'd a while back.

 This didn't work, i found out later i may have accidentally killed the chip by swapping the power supply, i'm still not sure, anyway it wasn't a big loss for me since i had another chip - so i went with that, desoldered and with it on the breakout i'm ready to begin testing.
-_**Success!**_ i was able to read and write data to it, obviously i made a backup of the image that was on it and proceeded to *painstakingly* try to find a bios dump online, this was hard and i didn't have much success except for a shady one extracted from the **wifi** version of the motherboard.
+_**Success!**_ i was able to read and write data to it, obviously i made a backup of the image that was on it and went on a quest to find a bios dump online (so many paid websites), this was hard and i didn't have much success except for a shady one extracted from the **wifi** version of the motherboard.
 With the firmware loaded on the chip i soldered it back on, hoping for any signs of life, i short the two pwr_btn contacts then the fans spin up, the CPU led lights up then DRAM but the VGA led doesn't come on, "fuck" i thought to myself - "i'm really out of options", EXCEPT i try one last thing in an act of desperation and solder the m_bios chip in place of the b_bios one.
 "FINALLY", "IT WORKS", i absolutely explode with happiness as the machine comes to life and i finally am able to enter the bios with everything detected and working.